Can You See Me Now?

 Can You See Me Now?
-(CYSMN) is an urban chase game developed by Blast Theory and The Mixed Reality Lab in 2001.
-CYSMN is a pervasive game, where performers on the streets of a city use handheld computers, GPS and walkie talkies to chase online players who move their avatars through a virtual model of the same town.
-CYSMN was built in the Equator project on the EQUIP architecture.
+(CYSMN?) is an urban chase game developed by Blast Theory and The Mixed Reality Lab in 2001.
+CYSMN? is a pervasive game, where performers on the streets of a city use handheld computers, GPS and walkie talkies to chase online players who move their avatars through a virtual model of the same town.
+CYSMN? was built in the Equator project on the EQUIP architecture.

-It won the Golden Nica for Interactive Art at the Ars Electronica, Linz, Austria in 2003.
+CYSMN? was nominated for a BAFTA and won the Golden Nica for Interactive Art at the Ars Electronica, Linz, Austria in 2003.